 Graduates of this program are qualified to serve in both the church and the wider community.
-As psychologists they serve on hospital staffs, in private practice, in church-sponsored counseling centers, in educational settings, in veteran administration clinics, and in research institutions.
+As psychologists they serve on hospital staff, in private practice, in church-sponsored counseling centers, in community mental health clinics, in educational settings, in veteran administration clinics, and in research institutions.